-An Event Horizon refers to a region of spacetime that marks a point of no return – when the gravitational pull makes any escape from a subsuming black hole impossible.
-As humans find themselves on the precipice of a point of no return on this planet, we should urgently learn to become, just like spider/webs, more sensitive to that which is at first unreadable and inaudible.
-This is to tune into, to pay at-tent(s)ion to the reverberations of cosmic events, to the guiding signals of non humans, assembling as new tools for navigation.
+An Event Horizon refers to a region of spacetime that marks a point of no return, when the gravitational pull makes any escape from a subsuming black hole impossible.
+As humans find themselves on the precipice of a point of no return on this planet, we should urgently learn to become, just like spider/webs, more sensitive to that which is at first glance unreadable and inaudible.
+This is to tune into, to pay at-tent(s)ion to the reverberations of cosmic events, to the guiding signals of non-humans, assembled as new tools for navigation.
 Which synaesthetic modes of perception do we need to re-sense the world we live with?
-Descending the stairs into Cisternerne, visitors watch as their shadow dissolves slowly into the surrounding darkness of engulfing echoes.
-As you wait for your eyes to adjust, your ears wake up, and movements slow down, encountering an invitation to enter an installation that opens up channels of communication and sociality that cross the borders between senses and species.
+Descending the stairs into Cisternerne, visitors watched as their shadow dissolved slowly into the surrounding darkness of engulfing echoes.
+Eyes waited to adjust, ears to wake up and movements to slow down: an invitation to enter the installation opened up channels of communication and sociality that border-cross between senses and species.

 As we move into the future, what will our new normal be?
-In a world in which anthropogenic “natural” disasters run rampant, water stands at times as more foe than friend, viral pandemics await at the ready, the answer may surprise us.
-It is time to try out new futures, new ways of movement—and in the art world, new ways of witness.
+In a world in which anthropogenic “natural” disasters run rampant, water often stands as foe more than friend, viral pandemics await at the ready, the answer may surprise us.
+It is time to try out new futures, new ways of movement—and in the art world, new ways to witness.

 Have you ever navigated an exhibition by boat?
 Movement is different through water than on dry land.
 The boat lends itself naturally to the social distancing demanded of us now—antithetical to the crush of bodies we associate with openings, moving by boat inherently allows for distance, viewers moving together in units, slowly, witnessing their surroundings on nature’s own timeline.